 The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 Maximum Contaminant Level Goal (MCLG)

-The level of a contaminant in drinking water below which there is no known or expected risk to health.
+The level of a contaminant Level Goal (MCLG) known or expected risk to health.
 MCLGs allow for a margin of safety.